 At one end of the value chain, consumer brands were willing to pay a premium for sustainable chocolate.
-Since cocoa beans represented only about 5% of the retail price of most chocolate products, increasing the cost of beans by 20%, as the LID did, would increase the cost of the final product by just 1% of sales (20% x 5%).
-At the other end of the value chain, converting conventional cocoa farms to sustainable production would impose costs and risks on small farmers that they were not able to assess or manage.
+Since cocoa beans represented only about 5% of the retail price of most chocolate products, increasing the cost of beans by say 20%, would increase the cost of the final product by just 1% of sales (20% x 5%).
+At the other end of the value chain, converting conventional cocoa farms to sustainable production would impose costs and risks on small farmers.
 They simply did not have the necessary expertise, labor force, or financial resources.
-For example:
+For example, small farmers lacked the expertise, labor, and resources to meet fair trade standards, making child labor replacement and fluctuating cocoa prices too financially risky.
+Limited access to modern farming methods led small farmers to clear forests rather than rejuvenate soil and prune trees, adhering to traditional, less productive practices.
+And the requirement of organic certification to eliminate chemicals for three years reduced yields, which was unaffordable for farmers already struggling with low incomes.
+Finally, there was a real risk of catastrophic disruptions in the cacao supply chain.